Aurorum/oysters-theme/readme.txt

 == Changelog ==

+= 1.0.3 - Mar 09 2019 =
+* Fixes a fatal error with search results
+* Adds more responsiveness to search results
+* Ensures lengthy nav menus are always centred on mobile

 = 1.0.2 - Mar 07 2019 =
 * Prevents longer layouts from appearing obscurely
 * Fixes an issue with caption displays